phil-pk-hobbies/assistant_frontend/README.md

 When creating a new assistant you can select a model from a dropdown menu.
 The list now includes a fixed set of options (`gpt-4`, `gpt-4o`, `o3-mini`) and the chosen model is sent along with the create request.

 File uploads are also supported during assistant creation.
-Select one or more files in the form and they will be uploaded using `multipart/form-data` when the request is sent to `/api/assistants/`.
+You may add files individually (up to 20 in total) and they will be uploaded using `multipart/form-data` when the request is sent to `/api/assistants/`.

 Existing assistants can be edited in the UI.
-When updating you may upload additional files or select existing ones to remove.
+When updating you may add new files one at a time (again up to 20) or select existing ones to remove.
 The form submits a `PATCH` request to `/api/assistants/<uuid>/` including any new `files` and a `remove_files` list containing the file IDs to delete.